 Runtime type checking#

-To avoid common pitfalls with function arguments, such as using the wrong data type or array shape, most functions in this library are wrapped with a runtime type checker that utilizes the type annotations to determine what inputs and outputs we should expect.
+To avoid common pitfalls with function arguments, such as using the wrong data type or array shape, functions in this library are annotated with type hints, and can be type checked at runtime.

 Input arguments checking#

-Let’s take the example of the sorted_array2 function:
+Let’s take the example of the perpendicular_vectors function:

 import inspect